Biostatistics: Mis-specification and robustness checks

 The main hypothesis being tested (e.g., no association between treatments and outcomes) is often accompanied by other technical assumptions (e.g., about the form of the probability distribution of the outcomes) that are also part of the null hypothesis.
 When the technical assumptions are violated in practice, then the null may be frequently rejected even if the main hypothesis is true.
 Such rejections are said to be due to model mis-specification.
 Verifying whether the outcome of a statistical test does not change when the technical assumptions are slightly altered (so-called robustness checks) is the main way of combating mis-specification.

 Model selection criteria

 Model criteria selection will select or model that more approximate true model.
 The Akaike's Information Criterion (AIC) and The Bayesian Information Criterion (BIC) are examples of asymptotically efficient criteria.

 Developments and big data

 Recent developments have made a large impact on biostatistics.
 Two important changes have been the ability to collect data on a high-throughput scale, and the ability to perform much more complex analysis using computational techniques.
-This comes from the development in areas as sequencing technologies, Bioinformatics and Machine learning (Machine learning in bioinformatics).
+This comes from the development in areas such as sequencing technologies, Bioinformatics and Machine learning (Machine learning in bioinformatics).